 Pauline is a therapist who has worked with adult survivors of childhood sexual abuse for almost 40 years.
 During the past 25 years, Pauline has worked as a therapist at a Specialist Unit at the Royal Children’s Hospital with children who have been sexually abused or are displaying harmful sexual behaviours.

-Geelong Grammar School has in place a Child Safety Risk Management Strategy and Child Safety Policy and Code of Conduct together with a suite of Policies for broader obligations including Mandatory Reporting in line with the Victorian Child Safety Standards introduced into schools following the learnings of the Betrayal of Trust Inquiry and the Royal Commission.
+Geelong Grammar School has in place a Child Safety Risk Management Strategy, Student Safeguarding Policy and Code of Conduct together with a suite of Policies for broader obligations including Mandatory Reporting in line with the Victorian Child Safety Standards introduced into schools following the learnings of the Betrayal of Trust Inquiry and the Royal Commission.

 The School’s current Child Safety Policies can be found on the School website.